Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Experiments

-\textbf{Non-continual TTA Baselines:} \textbf{(a) SUTA~\citep{suta}} leverages unsupervised objectives (entropy minimization and minimum class confusion) to reduce uncertainty and minimize class correlations.
+\textbf{1) SUTA~\citep{suta}} leverages unsupervised objectives (entropy minimization and minimum class confusion) to reduce uncertainty and minimize class correlations.
 Temperature smoothing is applied to flatten the output probability distributions, addressing issues with over-confident predictions.
-The adaptation process involves iteratively minimizing a combined loss of EM and MCC. \textbf{(b) SGEM~\citep{sgem}} propose a general form of entropy minimization with negative sampling.\\ \textbf{Continual TTA Baselines:} \textbf{(c) CSUTA} is a straightforward continual version of SUTA without resetting parameters. \textbf{(d) AWMC~\cite{awmc}} utilizes the anchor model to generate initial pseudo labels, the chaser model updates itself using these pseudo labels for self-training, and the leader model refines predictions through an exponential moving average. \\
+The adaptation process involves iteratively optimizing the objective of entropy minimization and minimal class correlation. \textbf{2) SGEM~\citep{sgem}} propose a general form of entropy minimization with negative sampling.